ThomasMeissnerDS/BlueCast/README.md

 ### Documentation

-Documentation is provided via [Read the Docs](https://bluecast.readthedocs.io/en/latest/) On GitHub we offer multiple ReadMes to cover all aspectw of working with BlueCast, covering:
+Documentation is provided via [Read the Docs](https://bluecast.readthedocs.io/en/latest/) On GitHub we offer multiple ReadMes to cover all aspects of working with BlueCast, covering:

 * [Installation](docs/source/Installation.md)